FacilMap/facilmap/docs/src/users/lines/README.md

 # Lines

-A line is a connection of two or more points on the map and has a name, a certain style (width, colour) and some data (such as a description).
+A line is a connection of two or more points on the map and has a name, a certain style (width, colour, stroke) and some data (such as a description).
 It can be a straight line or a calculated route, depending on its route mode.
 When you add a line to a map, it is permanently saved there and visible for anyone who is viewing the map.

 By default, a collaborative map has one type of line called “Line” that has a description field and whose style can be configured freely.
 Other types of lines with fixed styles and additional fields can be defined using [custom types](../types/).
 For simplicity, the descriptions on this page are assuming that you are working with the default “Line” type.